 We see the decay of effete institutions, the fall of monarchical governments, the decay of fiduciary systems, creedal churches, and forms of sacerdotal allegiance; and the elimination of the old authority in dictation, with respect to the natural belief in Deity.
-All of this indicates that a mighty tion of the old authority in dictation, with respect to the natural belief in Deity.
 All of this indicates that a mighty reconstructive power is at work for the elevation of mankind.
 Science has been the great enemy of dogmatic faith and tyrant religion; but Spiritualism has come with its revelation of super-intelligent entities, and now occupies a position to illumine the pathway of inquiring mortals in the mysteries of life.
-Spiritualism claims the victory now which was that of science; Spiritualism has dethroned all other powers, and is the irritant in the body politic which is moulding menarchies. the irritant in the body politic which is moulding monarchies, governments, church and creeds, and every principle which opposes the freedom of the mind of man, who is the agent of
+Spiritualism claims the victory now which was that of science; Spiritualism has dethroned all other powers, and is the irritant in the body politic which is moulding monarchies. governments, church and creeds, and every principle which opposes the freedom of the mind of man, who is the agent of God.